 - 1 Choose QuickBooks > Preferences.

 - 2 On the Preferences pane, select Users & Passwords.

 - 3 Set the preferences described below.

-- 4 Close the Preferences pane.
+4 Close the Preferences pane.

 You can set up user accounts with full or limited access to features in your company file.
-You must have user accounts set up before you can use QuickBooks Desktop for Mac in multiuser mode.
+You must set up at least one user for each company file, and every user must have a password.